Home - Diet - Vegetarian and Vegan - Mushroom Spinach Pasta with Shallots

 • Place a large (12-inch) pan over medium heat.
 Add the olive oil and shallots to the pan along with ½ teaspoon kosher salt.
 Cook until the shallots are softened, stirring frequently, about 5 minutes.

 • Add the mushrooms to the pan in one layer.
-Cook undisturbed for 5 minutes, then sprinkle with ½ teaspoon salt and stir them around with the shallots.
-Stir in the garlic, chili and black pepper and continue cooking 5 more minutes, or until they are softened and have released their juices.
+Cook undisturbed for 5 minutes, then sprinkle with another pinch of salt.
+Stir them around with the shallots.
+Add the garlic, chili and black pepper and continue cooking 5 more minutes, or until they are softened and have released their juices.

 • While the mushrooms cook, add the pasta to the boiling water and cook according to package directions.
 Note that fresh pasta will usually be done in 2-4 minutes and dried pasta in 10-12 minutes.
 Drain.